skuethe/grafana-oss-team-sync/README.md

 | Auth          | Using basic auth |
 | Connection    | Modify settings in `config.yaml` path: `grafana.connection` |

+Minimum Grafana version is `11.1.0` as it introduced [a new bulk team membership endpoint][2] we are currently using.

 <!-- Configuration - entraid -->
 ### Source: `entraid`